51³Ô¹Ï

 Humanity¡¯s unsustainable production and consumption practices are driving the planet towards destruction.

-Households, small businesses and public service providers generate between 2.1 billion and of municipal solid waste every year ¨C from packaging and electronics to plastics and food.
-However, global waste management services are ill-equipped to handle this, with 2.7 billion people lacking access to solid waste collection and only 61¨C62 per cent of municipal solid waste being managed in controlled facilities.
+Households, small businesses and public service providers generate between and of municipal solid waste every year ¨C from packaging and electronics to plastics and food.
+However, global waste management services are ill-equipped to handle this, with 2.7 billion people lacking access to solid waste collection and of municipal solid waste being managed in controlled facilities.
 Humanity must act urgently to address the waste crisis.

 Background

 On 14 December 2022, the 51³Ô¹Ï General Assembly adopted a at its seventy-seventh session to proclaim 30 March as International Day of Zero Waste, to be observed annually.
-T¨¹rkiye put forward the resolution and 105 other countries joined in sponsoring it.
-It follows other resolutions focused on waste, including ¡°¡±, adopted at the 51³Ô¹Ï Environment Assembly on 2 March 2022.
+T¨¹rkiye, with 105 other countries, put forward the resolution, following other high-level decisions focused on pollution, such as the UN Environment Assembly resolution ¡°¡±.

 Promoting zero-waste initiatives through this international day can help advance all the goals and targets in the 2030 Agenda for Sustainable Development, including and .
 These goals address all forms of waste, including food loss and waste, natural resource extraction and electronic waste.